himgajria/Writings/Mental Models For Crypto Investors/MentalModelsForCryptoInvestors.md

 This writing is aimed at investors partaking in the crypto asset-class.
 Mental models are nothing but systems you set up for yourself on how you think about certain things.
 Mental models act as filters for decision making, which is why it becomes important to inculcate them into your investment framework.
 I target models that would better inform you on making decisions before plunging into an investment in the space, with a focus on fundamentals.

-1. A model on **tokenholding**: Quite similar to considering promoter shareholding in public companies.
+1. A model on **tokenholding**: Similar to considering promoter shareholding in public companies.
 This is for the consideration of incentive alignment and to understand the consolidation of power.

 2. A model on **composability**: How composable a protocol is in comparison to competitors, and barriers if built on vertically/horizontally different layers.